 The Reality & Horrors of War We must all have ancestors who were killed or maimed in WW1 and the pain of loss to relatives must have been devastating.
 Current thinking says that around 17 million soldiers and civilians were killed during the war.
-In the UK 6 million were mobilised: over 700,000 of whom were killed, more than 1 in 10.
+In the UK 6 million were mobilised: over 700,000 of whom were killed, more than one in ten.
 888,246 British and Colonial soldiers lost their lives fighting for Britain.

 Mustard gas was one of the severest chemical weapons used then.
 Delivered in artillery shells, it was heavier than air, and it settled to the ground as an oily liquid.
 It rarely killed but fatally injured victims sometimes took four or five weeks to die of burns from mustard gas exposure.